 What Can You Do with a Culinary or Hospitality Degree?

-Degree Types: Associates, Bachelor’s, Master’s
+Online Learning Degrees: Associates, Bachelor’s, Master’s

 Accredited Online Associate’s

-Coursework for the online culinary arts degree will feature a strong foundation in basic cooking techniques.
+Coursework for the online culinary education degree will feature a strong foundation in basic cooking techniques.
 Topics are likely to include food safety, sanitation, knife skills, cooking measurements, seasoning, food cost analysis, and sizing portions.
 Courses will also cover subjects outside of cooking skills, such as nutritional sciences, entrepreneurship, and restaurant operations.
 For the general education classes, the culinary school may focus on hard skills that relate back to the industry.
 Examples include technical hospitality writing, food service finance, and restaurant accounting.

 Accredited Online Bachelor’s

 A bachelor degree in hospitality management online sets students up for an executive position within the travel and tourism field.
 Bachelor degree program normally last between three and four years of full-time study.
 To graduate with a hospitality management bachelor degree online, the student needs at least 120 credits.
 Some programs are made up of 124 credits, depending on course requirements.
-Online bachelors degree in hospitality management programs will accept onsite work experience toward credit requirements.
+Online bachelor’s degree in hospitality management programs will accept onsite work experience toward credit requirements.
 In some cases, as many as 30 credit work hours can be used to finish a bachelor degree.

 Accredited Online Master’s

-A master in hospitality management online is the highest level of education in the field.
+A master in hospitality management online is the highest level of education in the food industry field.
 At this level, the program will prepare the student to work as a high-level manager, an educator, or a researcher.
 Most hospitality management masters online program ask for a bachelor degree as a pre-requisite.
 The college may accept the undergraduate degree from any type of discipline or offer a dual-degree track that permits the student to earn a bachelor and master of hospitality management online at the same time.
 A master’s in hospitality management could also be selected as a specialization in an MBA program.

-Online master degree programs in hospitality management normally take between one and two years to complete.
+Online master degree in hospitality management normally take between one and two years to complete.
 Degree requirements are likely to include hospitality finance, operations management, ethical leadership, and marketing techniques.
 An externship is traditionally a degree requirement and could account for 15 credits within the program.

 The Accreditation Commission for Programs in Hospitality Administration or ACPHA is the most well-known agency for hospitality management degree tracks.
-Colleges must meet program requirements imposed by ACPHA and prove that students will receive a competitive education in the field prior to graduating.
+Colleges must meet program requirements imposed by ACPHA and prove that culinary school students will receive a competitive education in the field prior to graduating.

 Certifications and Licensure in Culinary Arts and Hospitality Management